Demitsi/alx-low_level_programming/0x00-hello_world/README.md

-Write a C program that prints what is needed followed by a new line
+A c program that prints a certain discription followed by a new line